 Our business is primarily conducted in China and substantially all of our revenues are denominated in RMB.
 However, periodic reports made to shareholders will be expressed in U.S. dollars using the then current exchange rates.
 This prospectus contains translations of RMB amounts into U.S. dollars at specific rates solely for the convenience of the reader.
-Unless otherwise noted, all translations from RMB to U.S. dollars and from U.S. dollars to RMB in this prospectus were made at a rate of RMB8.0188 to US\$1.00.
+Unless otherwise noted, all translations from RMB to U.S. dollars and from U.S. dollars to RMB in this prospectus were made at a rate of RMB7.8340 to US\$1.00, the noon buying rate of the Federal Reserve Bank of New York on November 30, 2006.
 We make no representation that any RMB or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or RMB, as the case may be, at any particular rate, the rates stated below, or at all.
 The PRC government imposes control over its foreign currency reserves in part through direct regulation of the conversion of RMB into foreign exchange and through restrictions on foreign trade.
-On September 6, 2006, the noon buying rate was RMB7.9470 to US\$1.00.
+On January 26, 2007, the noon buying rate was RMB7.7748 to US\$1.00.